scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ## Background

-J. M. Hofer says: "Unfortunately, it�s not yet well documented or obvious how to set the Scalatron environment up, except for a huuuge instructions document for IntelliJ IDEA.
+J. M. Hofer says: "Unfortunately, it's not yet well documented or obvious how to set the Scalatron environment up, except for a huuuge instructions document for IntelliJ IDEA.
 I mean, 13 pages?! - That just has to be doable in an easier way!
-As I�m an Eclipse user and somewhat fluent with SBT, I thought I�d try to setup Scalatron with an SBT build.
-With the sbteclipse (and sbt-idea) plugins, I�ll then get the IDE setup for free."
+As I'm an Eclipse user and somewhat fluent with SBT, I thought I'd try to setup Scalatron with an SBT build.
+With the sbteclipse (and sbt-idea) plugins, I'll then get the IDE setup for free."

 ## A Basic SBT Build File

-So, let�s create a basic SBT build file.
-As I already suspect that I�ll need a build that�s a bit more complicated than a few lines of configuring standard settings, let�s start with a `Build.scala`
+So, let's create a basic SBT build file.
+As I already suspect that I'll need a build that's a bit more complicated than a few lines of configuring standard settings, let's start with a `Build.scala`
 file:

     import sbt._